Mentoring Program Information

 Saturdays.
 Participants can expect to spend at least four hours per

-week, spread over two days, developing their work.
-Students are working
+week, spread over two days, developing their art.
+Students work

 Artist-in-Residence — In this most advanced course, students